DanielTabet/VEP_benchmarking/README.md

 git clone https://github.com/DanielTabet/VEP_benchmarking.git
 ```

 **Please note**, this repository does NOT contain raw data from either of the UK Biobank or *All of Us* cohorts, these are available upon application.
-To implement this pipeline as-is, cohort sequencing data is required in pVCF format (e.g, https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=23157).
-Alternatively, cohort data can be processed as in ./sample_variants_filtered.csv and ./sample_phenotypes_filtered.csv for participant genotypes and phenotypes, respectively.
+To implement this pipeline as-is, cohort sequencing data is required in pVCF format (e.g, UKB field ID 23157).
+Alternatively, cohort data can be processed as in [./sample_variants_filtered.csv(test)] and ./sample_phenotypes_filtered.csv for participant genotypes and phenotypes, respectively.
 We provide a sample set of scores from all 24 computational variant effect predictors assessed in this analysis (common/VEP_scores_vFinal_sample.csv).

 ## Confiugre the running parameters